Video link: https://youtu.be/3zYuarHUHXs

 9:30 p.m.: Returning Floats (戻り山)

 The floats start to leave the Otabisho to return to their neighborhoods.
 Naginata-yama is always the first float to leave, followed by Float No. 1 and the other three floats in order.
 The last Float No. 4 might leave as late as 11 pm.
 The floats go back to their neighborhoods.

-9:00 a.m.) to evening: Kabuki performances are given by the four floats in their respective neighborhoods in central Nagahama.
-They also perform on stage at the Nagahama Bunka Geijutsu Kaikan hall for a paying audience from 10:55 a.m.
+9:00 a.m. to 8:40 pm: Each of the four floats will perform kabuki three times this day in their respective neighborhoods in central Nagahama.
+They will also perform on stage at the Nagahama Bunka Geijutsu Kaikan hall for a paying audience from 10:55 a.m.
 Each float’s final performance of the festival is called senshuraku (千秋楽).
-It starts between 7 p.m. and 8 p.m.
+It starts from 7:30 p.m. or 8 p.m.
 (For exact times and locations, see the official festival guide book in Japanese or ask the tourist information desk at Nagahama Station.)
 Expect to see some tearful kids and relieved parents after the last show is over.

 8:00 am: Representatives (including the Sacred Staff Messenger around age 5–7) from the four floats go to Nagahama Hachimangu to return their sacred staffs (zigzag paper streamers) that were mounted on their floats.
 Not much for tourists.

 For more information about the Nagahama Hikiyama Festival in English, including the festival’s origins, history, and all the floats, watch my YouTube video (embedded above).
 I don’t mean to brag, but it’s the world’s most comprehensive video about the festival in English.
 Being 91 min. long, it’s a long video, but you’ll learn a lot and enjoy the festival a lot more by knowing more about it and knowing what to expect.